barisgit/nextjs-nestjs-expo-template/README.md

 ## ✨ Features

 - **📦 Monorepo Setup**: Turborepo with pnpm for efficient workspace management
-- **🔄 Full Type Safety**: End-to-end type safety from backend to frontend with tRPC
+- **🔄 Full Type Safety**: End-to-end type safety from backend to frontend with tRPC and typed WebSockets
 - **🚀 Modern Stack**: Next.js, NestJS, and Expo with TypeScript
-- **🔌 Real-time Communication**: WebSockets integration with Socket.IO
+- **🔌 Real-time Communication**: Type-safe WebSockets integration with Socket.IO
 - **👤 Authentication**: Clerk integration for secure user management
 - **📊 Analytics**: PostHog integration for tracking user behavior
-- **🎨 UI Components**: Shared components using TailwindCSS and ShadCN UI
+- **🎨 UI Components**: TailwindCSS with ShadCN UI for web and Tamagui for mobile
 - **🧩 Modular Architecture**: Well-organized packages for code sharing

 ## 🚀 Quick Start